ClusterHQ/dvol/TENTATIVE-TRANSCRIPTS-v0.2.rst

 Axes for consideration:
   a.
 Can you download metadata by itself or only metadata and data?
   b.
 How do you disambiguate between two projects with the same name and different owners?
   c.
-How broadly or narrowly can you scope the download (project, dataset, variant, commit)?
+How broadly or narrowly can you scope the download (project, volume, variant, commit)?

 * Itamar & Jean-Paul's best guess: (a2 now, a1 later) b2 c4